JorgePe/SnapBOOST/README.md

 It is based on Connor Hudson (AKA technoboy10) [snap-server](https://github.com/technoboy10/snap-server).

-I just converted it to python3 and added the BOOST methods from own library, [pyb00st](https://github.com/JorgePe/pyb00st) Ian Daniher (AKA itdaniher) [WeDoMore](https://github.com/itdaniher/WeDoMore) library.
+I just converted it to python3 and added the BOOST methods from own library, [pyb00st](https://github.com/JorgePe/pyb00st).

 It still needs some cleaning and improvements but it already works on my Ubuntu laptop and my Raspbery Pi Zero W.